quangthangisme/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use case 18: List all Events**
+**Use case 18: List all events**

 **MSS**
-1. User requests to view all Events.
+1. User requests to view all events.
-2. TC displays all Events.
+2. TC displays all events.

    Use case ends.

 **Extensions**
 * 2a.
-The Event list is empty.
+The event list is empty.
     * 2a1.
 TC displays an error message.

       Use case ends.

-**Use case 19: Add a Contact to an Event**
+**Use case 19: Add a contact to an event**

 **MSS**
 1. User <u>searches for the contact's information (UC:4)</u>.
-2. User requests to add the contact to an Event by ID.
+2. User requests to add the contact to an event by ID.
-3. TC associates the Contact with the Event.
+3. TC associates the contact with the event.
 4. TC displays a confirmation message.

 **Extensions**